2017 Tour — FAQ

 What if my furniture piece is not chosen?

 If you don't hear from us by telephone or email to arrange pick-up of your piece, then your furniture has not been selected.
 It may still be possible for you to bring it to the event yourself, but you will need to have received tickets through the regular application process and you must provide your own transportation for your item.
 For the first five events, your item should fit through a standard door, and you must be able to carry or maneuver your item yourself at the event.
 At some venues, you may have to use an escalator or elevator.
 For the outdoor Newport event, your item should fit through a shuttle vehicle door approximately 30 inches wide and be able to fit in your lap or on the floor in front of your feet during a short ride.
 You must be able to carry or maneuver your item yourself at the outdoor event, including on grassy and other surfaces and inclines.

 What time does the event begin?

-The event begins at 8:00AM.
+The first five events will begin at 8:00AM.
+The Newport event will begin at 7:30AM.
 Ticket holders will be admitted every hour according to the time on your ticket, and items will be appraised all day.
 When applying for tickets, you may specify whether you prefer a morning, midday or afternoon entrance time, and if you are selected for tickets, we will try to accommodate your request.